NIKITHA-SARAVANAN/Autogen/Readme.md

 Problem Statement:
 create a tool that uses a multi agent system with autogen to generate and run python code for solving user-specified data structures and algorithms (DSA) problems,like binary search or fibonacci sequence calculation.
+.env file is not added ,which contains the api_key